Caspiom/RustBasic/README.md

 # Rust Hello Lessons

 This repository contains several Rust modules, each created with `cargo new`, covering fundamental Rust concepts.
-All modules are organized as subdirectories within this single repository (not as Git submodules), making it easy to manage and learn from multiple lessons in one place.
+All modules are organized as subdirectories, making it easy to manage and learn from multiple lessons in one place.

 ## Lessons Included